idexio/idex-contracts-ikon/GOVERNANCE.md

 - The admin can change the Chain Propagation Period with no delay, subject to the Minimum Chain Propagation Period and Maximum Chain Propagation Period limits.
 - The admin can change the Delegated Key Expiration Period with no delay, subject to the Minimum Delegated Key Expiration Period and Maximum Delegated Key Expiration Period limits.
 - The admin can change the Position Below Minimum Liquidation Price Tolerance Multiplier with no delay to a non-negative value less than or equal to the Maximum Fee Rate.
+- The admin can enable or disable deposits with no delay.
 - Exchange tracks a single exit fund wallet address, and the exit fund wallet can be changed with no delay by the admin, provided that neither the existing nor new wallet has any open positions or quote balance.
 - The admin can withdraw any positive quote balance from the exit fund after a fixed delay after the exit fund opens its first non-quote position.
 - Exchange tracks a single fee wallet address, and the fee wallet can be changed with no delay by the admin.
-- The admin can change or remove an addresses as the dispatcher wallet with no delay.
+- The admin can change or remove an address as the dispatcher wallet with no delay.
 The dispatcher wallet is authorized to call operator-only contract functions: `executeTrade`, `liquidatePositionBelowMinimum`, `liquidatePositionInDeactivatedMarket`, `liquidateWalletInMaintenance`, `liquidateWalletInMaintenanceDuringSystemRecovery`, `liquidateWalletExited`, `deleverageInMaintenanceAcquisition`, `deleverageInsuranceFundClosure`, `deleverageExitAcquisition`, `deleverageExitFundClosure`, `transfer`, `withdraw`, `activateMarket`, `deactivateMarket`, `publishIndexPrices`, and `publishFundingMultiplier`.
-- The admin can add new markets with no delay, with new market fields subject to limits.
+- The admin can add new markets with no delay, up to the maximum number of markets, with new market fields subject to limits.
 The dispatcher wallet can activate and deactivate markets.
 - The admin can skim any tokens mistakenly sent to the Exchange contract rather than deposited.
 - Wallet exits are user-initiated, and 1) prevent the target wallet from deposits, trades, normal withdrawals, and transfers and 2) subsequently allow the user to close all open positions and withdraw any positive quote balance.
   - User calls `exitWallet` on Exchange.
   - Exchange records the exit and block number, immediately blocks deposits, and starts the Chain Propagation Period.
+  - Exchange allows the admin or the dispatcher wallet to close all open positions for the wallet at the exit price and withdraw any positive quote balance via `withdrawExitAdmin`.
   - After the Chain Propagation Period expires:
     - Exchange blocks any trades, normal withdrawals, and transfers for the wallet.
     - Exchange allows the user to close all open positions at the exit price and withdraw any positive quote balance via `withdrawExit`.